sergejsha/tinybus/README.md

     }
 }
 ```
-More detailed example can be found in example application.
+More detailed usage example can be found in example application.

 Build
 =======